anonymitycoder/IFMA-VD/readme.md

 |    IFMA-VD(ours)    |  =69.1=   |   54.1    |  =95.9=  |  =62.5=   |   53.8    |  =74.4=  |  =50.8=   |     37.5      |  =78.6=  |
 |        W/T/L        |   7/0/0   |   5/0/2   |  7/0/0   |   7/0/0   |   5/0/2   |  7/0/0   |   7/0/0   |     5/0/2     |  7/0/0   |

+The value enclosed by the '=' symbol represents the best in that column.

 <!-- ![image](https://github.com/user-attachments/assets/4c27a639-6a87-4818-8beb-e303ff3a8552) -->